The Department of Mines, Industry Regulation and Safety (DMIRS) responsibilities include:

 - implementing royalty policy through advice and management of appropriate legislation and royalty systems.

-In 2014–15, DMP collected more than $5.3 billion in royalties from mineral and petroleum producers in Western Australia.
+In 2014–15, the former Department of Mines and Petroleum collected more than $5.3 billion in royalties from mineral and petroleum producers in Western Australia.

 These royalty funds are paid to the State Government and used for law enforcement, education, health, roads and community development programs.